coral-streaming/coral/docs/Actors-CassandraActor.md

 The `CassandraActor` does not collect state from other actors.

 ## Timer
-The `CassandraActor` has no timer.
+The `CassandraActor` does not provide timer actions.